-- Fig. Push-button switches and dials for various functions are located on the - (57) control panel whether the machine is controlled manually or via a program card. - 1.
-Switch for manual flushing of detergent from compartment 1. - 2.
+- Switches and dials for various functions are located on the control panel whether the machine is controlled manually or via a program card. - 1.
+Switch for manual flushing of detergent from compartment 1.
+(Powder supply) - 2.
 Switch for cold water filling. - 3.
 Switch for hot water filling. - 4.
-Switch for opening drain. - 5.
+Drain open switch. - 5.
 Switch used to select GENTLE action instead of NORMAL action.
 Drum stops when the machine is draining and filling. - 6.
-Switch for restart.
+Restart.
 When the program card signals STOP, the prgram stops, a buzzer sounds and the lamp in the switch lights up.
-Pressing RESTART allows the program to continue. - 7.
+Pressing REST-ART allows the program to continue. - 7.
 ON/OFF switch.
 Lit when the machine is on. - 8.
 Thermometer - 9.
 Thermostats (Only heated machines) - 10.
 Card programmer is used to control machine functions via program cards.